StormGaming/H1.I.M.E/INSTRUCTIONS - README.txt

 -Data Collection-

-Step 1: Run the "H1IME.py" file.
+Step 1: Right click the "H1IME.py" file and open with Python 3.11.9.

 Step 2: Select the "Data Collection" mode.